alexander-lee/react-calculator-tutorial/README.md

 <Button text="AC" onClick={this.numberClicked}
 ```

-A couple things to note, numberClicked was defined as a Javascript Arrow Function `() => {}`, rather than a normal function for reasons to how Javascript works.
+A couple things to note, numberClicked was defined as a Javascript Arrow Function `() => {}`, rather than a normal function for reasons to how JS works.
 Essentially, it becomes a scoping issue with `this` in JS.
 For more information on [Arrow Functions vs. Normal Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) check out the Mozilla Docs!

 In addition, we pass our function to our `<Button>` as